To apply to the MS Health Care Informatics Program you must apply to the UWM Graduate School.

 Our graduates are highly sought after.
-The U.S. Bureau of Labor Statistics predicts that jobs for medical records and health information technicians will grow 15% between 2014-2024, much faster than other occupations.
+According to the U.S. Bureau of Labor Statistics, jobs for medical records and health information technicians will grow 13% between 2016-2026, faster than other occupations.
 The demand for health services is expected to increase as the population ages.
 An aging population will need more medical tests, treatments, and procedures.
 Additional records, coupled with widespread use of electronic health records (EHRs) by all types of healthcare providers, could lead to an increased need for technicians to organize and manage the associated information in all areas of the healthcare industry.

 Professional OrganizationsProfessional Organizations

 Visit these websites for current information and other resources regarding our profession.